 You can’t spend to your heart’s content just because you’re using your credit card.
 You still need to make a budget and keep your spending within a reasonable amount.

-Some companies may charge a fee for using your credit card.
 You should be able to pay most of your bills with a credit card.
-However, some of these may charge an additional fee for using your credit card.
-In this case, use your checking account for these purchases.
+However, some may involve paying an additional fee for using your credit card.
+In this case, use your checking account to avoid the extra fees.

 You Can’t Pay a Credit Card With Another Credit Card

 While, technically, you can pay off a credit card by using another, you would have to either use a balance transfer or a cash advance.
 Doing so would make the transaction much more expensive due to additional fees imposed by your credit card issuer, and not worth your while; all the more reason to consider using one credit card for everything.